CardStreams/cardstreams-js-sdk/README.md

 Usage
 -----
 ## LS.api()
-Make an api call to an existing enpoint and handle a reponse in a callback.
+Make an api call to an existing endpoint and handle a response in a callback.
 For available endpoints and their parameters please refer to Lifestreams Streaming API documentation.

 ### Parameters